Headed to Disney to celebrate a birthday? Here are 5 ideas to help you commemorate the special day at Disney World!

 There are plenty of buttons, Mickey ear hats, shirts, and other accessories you can find to celebrate your special day.
 The possibilities you have to show off your birthday really are endless!

-For the birthdays we celebrated recently, we chose to stick with the Princess theme for my daughter.
-I found a very cheap sash ahead of our trip that said “Birthday Princess” and used a safety pin to keep it attached to her outfit.
+If your loved one likes to be a little “extra” (like my daughter), I found a very cheap sash ahead of our trip that said “Birthday Princess” and used a safety pin to keep it attached to her outfit.

 The entire day Cast Members and other Guests told her “happy birthday” all day long, and she soaked it all up!
 She thought it was really special that everyone knew it was her birthday.